Skip to main content

 Transaction Guidelines

-Transaction Best Practices
+Transaction Best Practices:

 • Set appropriate gas parameters: Use network conditions to estimate optimal values for maxFeePerGas and maxPriorityFeePerGas.